carpentries-incubator/python-interactive-data-visualizations/setup.md

 move this zipped file to your Desktop.
 Finally, double click the zipped file to unzip it.
 You should now have a folder called `data_viz_workshop`.
 If you open this folder, you will see a file called `environment.yml` and a folder called `Data`.

-> ## Create the environment before the workshop to save time
+## Optional: Create the virtual environment

-> Your instructor may tell you to go ahead and create the `dataviz` environment in advance, and start the workshop from Episode 2 if time is short.
+Creating the environment can be done as a part of setup if learners already have experience in working with virtual environments.
+This will save time during the workshop itself to focus on other activities.

-> If so, then go ahead and  create the `dataviz` environment and open Jupyter Lab in the project root directory (`Desktop/data_viz_workshop`).
+If your instructor tells you to create the `dataviz` environment in advance, follow the directions in Episode 2, [Create a new environment]({{page.root}}/02-create-new-environment)).
+Then, you can open Jupyter Lab in the project root directory (e.g. `Desktop/data_viz_workshop`)
-> Follow the directions in [Create a new environment]({{page.root}}/01-create-new-environment)).
-{: .callout}

 ## Create a GitHub account (if you don't already have one)